CONFERENCES AND DIDACTICS

 Morbidity and Mortality Conference and Case List Review are held following Resident Didactic Conference on Friday afternoons on a bimonthly basis.
 Interesting cases from each service are presented and discussed by residents from the respective services.
 This is followed by an open discussion of the obstetrical and/or gynecological cases of the month that are presented in a case list format similar to that of the ABOG oral board exam.
 The M&M conference is attended by the entire Department of Obstetrics and Gynecology and residents on rotation in Lafayette participate via teleconferencing.

 Journal Club is a resident run activity held approximately 6 times per academic year.
 The focus on each journal club follows a yearly curriculum, ensuring that all residents are exposed to all topics.
 A current or landmark article in obstetrics or gynecology is chosen and residents are required to read and answer questions based on the article and curriculum topic.
-A team of residents, under the guidance of a faculty mentor, leads the discussion and all residents are expected to participate.
-Faculty members also contribute to the discussion, which usually takes place in the home of one of our faculty members.
+Faculty members also contribute to the discussion, which usually takes place during didactic time.

 Pathology Conference is a weekly lunch conference that is attended by the residents and staff on the gynecologic oncology service at University Medical Center - New Orleans along with Pathology faculty.
 The participants have the opportunity to directly review selected pathological specimens from recent procedures performed in the operating room and clinic.
 The teams then discuss the individual cases and their treatment plans.